 The method consists of planting a seed of a highly valued tree a bit further north of its original location, and then waiting for it to give seeds.
 Those seeds are then planted a bit further north, and with the process repeated further, slowly but steadily pushing the citrus variety towards less hospitable climates.
 Using this method, apricot trees from Rostov could eventually be grown in Mitchurinsk, 650 km further up north, where they developed apricot seeds that were adapted to the local climate.
 On the other hand, directly planting the seed of the Rostov apricot tree in Mitchurinsk proved unsuccessful.

 The method, developed following the observation that young plants started from seed adapt to the conditions of the new environment, also proved successful for citrus fruits – which retained high yields and high quality fruits.
-As well as “progressive cold-hardening”, from 1929 onwards the Russian citrologists performed a methodological selection of cold-resistant varieties, which were hybridised with the best local varieties.
+As well as “progressive cold-hardening”, from 1929 onwards the Soviet citrologists performed a methodological selection of cold-resistant varieties, which were hybridised with the best local varieties.
 This was facilitated by an extensive collection of citrus fruits, which included almost all representatives of the genus Citrus.

 Dwarf and Semi-Dwarf Citrus Trees